-This report does not aim at defining LBT women and NB persons for several reasons, the main one being that pigeonholing the complexity of an individual identity into fixed categories is as a form of violence per se, forcing identity to fit into boxes.
+This report does not aim at defining LBTI women and NB persons for several reasons, the main one being that pigeonholing the complexity of an individual identity into fixed categories is as a form of violence per se, forcing identity to fit into boxes.
 As scholars, we embrace the choice of non-definition but self-identification made by ELC.
-Thus, in this report the word lesbians refers to individuals that identify themselves as 'lesbian', regardless of their sex characteristics or gender identity (lesbians, translesbians, intersex lesbians, lesbians of an ethnic minority, lesbians with disability, migrant and refugee lesbians).5 We find this category helpful in naming and describing how heteropatriarchal norms affect women, as it brings to the fore 'the specific effects that homophobia, compulsory heterosexuality, and heteronormativity have on women and on those who identify as lesbians.'6
+Thus, in this report the word lesbians refers to individuals that identify themselves as 'lesbian', regardless of their sex characteristics or gender identity (lesbians, translesbians, intersex lesbians, lesbians of an ethnic minority, lesbians with disability, migrant and refugee lesbians).5 We find this category helpful in naming and describing how heteropatriarchal norms affect women, as it brings to the fore 'the specific effects that homophobia, compulsory heterosexuality, and heteronormativity have on women and on those who identify as lesbians.'6 Whilst the report refers to LBTI women and NB persons that identify as lesbians, it should be noted that we use the terms lesbians and LBTI women interchangeably, and that very little has been found in the literature on the specific suffering of NB persons victims of GBV.
 Gender in itself, understood in its binary structure as a fixed and immutable definition of who is who, is a form of violence in itself.
 According to Joan Scott, gender is a constitutive element of social relations based on perceived differences between the sexes and a primary form of significant power relations.7 As Vazquez García has put it, 'the social construction of gender is arguably the most effective mechanism of socio-political control as the binary division between male and female enables subordinate relations over more than half the world's population.
-While other mechanisms of social control, such as race, social class, or religion, are capable of partially subordinating important population groups, and while these mechanisms often work intersectionally with gender, gender is of unmatched power.'8 Since gender is 'produced and reproduced through social relations, violence can be seen as a method for the reproduction of the "gender order.""9 Scholars from the field of peace studies, such as Confortini, have argued that 'violence is both made possible by the existence of power/gender relations, and power/gender relations rely on violence for their reproduction.
-Violence and gender are involved in a relationship of mutual constitution.^{'10} This idea is also expressed in the UN 2018 Report on Protection against violence
+While other mechanisms of social control, such as race, social class, or religion, are capable of partially subordinating important population groups, and while these mechanisms often work intersectionally with gender, gender is of unmatched power.'8 Since gender is 'produced and reproduced through social relations, violence can be seen as a method for the reproduction of the "gender order."
+Scholars from the field of peace studies, such as Confortini, have argued that 'violence is both made possible by the existence of power/gender relations, and power/gender relations rely on violence for their reproduction.